n04ln/_AYUNiS.nvim/README.md

 " use airline (show in the statusline let g:airline_section_x = airline#section#create(['%{AYUNiSGetNowPlaying()}'])

-" use LightLine (show in the tabline let g:lightline = {
+" use lightline (show in the tabline let g:lightline = {
       \ 'component_function': {
       \   'ayunis': 'AYUNiSGetNowPlaying'